Natural Constipation Cures That Work

-If you've noticed how many laxatives there are on the drugstore shelves, you might conclude that we're in the middle of a major epidemic.
+If you’ve noticed how many laxatives there are on the drugstore shelves, you might conclude that we’re in the middle of an epidemic.

 We all seem to know what constipation is.
 Besides the bloating, abdominal pain and headaches to suffer through, there are a lot of people who don’t have regular bowel movements.
 Many people have only a few (or less) bowel movements per week.
 Usually small hard stools are a sign you have a problem.